 Jennifer Stam is a restructuring and insolvency lawyer.
 Her practice focuses on commercial insolvency, corporate restructuring, corporate law, bankruptcy and financial services.
 Jennifer offers a broad range of services including in- and out-of-court restructurings, acquisitions, commercial financing transactions and enforcement matters.
 She has acted as counsel for debtors, secured and unsecured lenders, purchasers and court officers in several complex national and international matters.
-Jennifer regularly publishes, teaches and speaks in this area of law and in 2021 taught an advanced insolvency restructuring law course for the Osgoode LLM program.
-Jennifer is on the advisory board of the insolvency section of Practical Law, the 2021 editorial board of the Annual Review of Insolvency Law, a member of the planning committee for the 2022 ARIL conference and the 2021 paper writing competition committee of the Insolvency Institute of Canada.
-Jennifer has also been an active member of the Turnaround Management Association Toronto and Global for over 10 years including in the role of Chapter President in 2020.
-In 2021, Jennifer served on the Executive Board of TMA Global and has been appointed the 2022 Chair of the TMA Global Diversity, Equity & Inclusion committee.
+Jennifer regularly publishes, teaches and speaks in this area of law.
+This year, Jennifer is a member of the board of trustees of the Turnaround Management Association (Global) and was the 2022 chair of the TMA Global Diversity, Equity & Inclusion committee, a member of the board of the Canadian Association of Insolvency and Restructuring Professionals and on the advisory board of the insolvency section of Practical Law.
+Jennifer is also on the 2023 editorial board of the Annual Review of Insolvency Law and the 2022 paper writing competition committee of the Insolvency Institute of Canada.

 Nortel Networks Corporation (Nortel Canada) is the Canadian parent company of what was one of the largest telecommunications businesses in the world.
 In early 2009, formal insolvency proceedings were commenced in Canada, the United States and England, among other places.
 Nortel’s worldwide business was liquidated through a number of Court-approved sales of its business units and a US$4.5-billion sale of its residual patents, resulting in US$7.3 billion of global sale proceeds to be allocated amongst the Nortel debtor companies in Canada, the United States and Europe.